Collaborative Development picoCTF 2024 Solution

 Learn more

 Git branches are lightweight pointers to commits, enabling parallel lines of development.
-The -a flag (all) shows both local branches and remote-tracking branches (remotes/origin/...).
-In a distributed workflow, each developer typically works on a feature branch, preventing conflicts with others' work until an intentional merge.
+The -a flag shows both local branches and remote-tracking branches (remotes/origin/...).

-The branch naming convention feature/part-1 follows the GitFlow branching model, where feature branches are prefixed with feature/.
-Other common conventions include feat/, issue numbers (issue-123), or author initials.
-Consistent naming makes it easy to understand a branch's purpose at a glance.
+The naming convention feature/part-1 follows GitFlow, where feature branches are prefixed with feature/.
+Other common conventions: feat/, issue numbers (issue-123), or author initials.
+Consistent naming makes intent obvious at a glance.

-In security research, inspecting all branches of a repository can reveal sensitive information that was accidentally committed to a feature branch and never merged.
-Credentials, API keys, and partial implementations are sometimes found in abandoned branches that developers forgot existed.
-Tools like truffleHog and git-secrets automate this kind of branch-wide secret scanning.
+In security research, inspecting every branch can reveal information that was accidentally committed to a feature branch and never merged.
+Credentials, API keys, and partial implementations sometimes hide in abandoned branches.
+Tools like trufflehog and git-secrets automate branch-wide secret scanning.

 2. Step 2Inspect each feature branch